fcavani/jiu-jitsu-graph/README.md

 ## Contributions

-Contributions must be made only with a pull request.
-It will be a review before I merge it.
+Contributions must only be made by pull request.
+It will be reviewed before I merge it.

 ## Contact the developer